dahai0013/AZURE_vSRX_with_Terraform/README.md

 ## License

-Free Code Forever and Wakanda
+Free Code Forever and Wakanda.

 ## Acknowledgments

 * Terraform Team
-* Youtuber,Blogger and contributor of all type
+* Youtuber, Blogger and contributor of all type
 * and You